huyaoyu/Tutorial2020_Stereo/README.md

 __sample output without ground truth___

-If the camera parameters (intrinsic and extrinsic paramters) are known for a sample case, the reconstructed 3D point cloud will be generated.
+If the camera parameters (intrinsic and extrinsic paramters) are known for a sample case, the reconstructed 3D point cloud will be generated as a PLY file.

 ## Cross-correlation exercise